-ICHK is a dynamic IB World School which is proud to embrace innovation in learning.
-This focus has led, over the past 15 years, to a unique and stimulating curriculum being developed for our students.
+ICHK is a dynamic IB World School which is proud to embrace innovation in learning, and a unique and stimulating curriculum has been developed for students.
 We are proud to be one of Cambridge University's 100 most innovative schools in the world.

-When students join us in Year 7, they benefit from our innovative Transitions course, specially designed to support them in their move to secondary school.
+When students join us in Year 7, they benefit from our innovative Transitions course, specially designed to support them with their move to secondary school.
 Throughout the year, they follow a unique programme, which aids them with their training to become 'happy, confident, intelligent warriors'.

 It aims to support our youngest students to respond to changes in both their thinking and their environment with confidence and resilience.
 The programme emphasises our school's commitment, through the 5+1 pastoral model, to the work of educational theorist Kieran Egan.
-According to Egan's model of learning and language development, students at different ages are likely to engage in different kinds of thinking, and these insights drive our aim of delivering a dynamic and exciting education during this transitional period, from primary to secondary school.
+This states that children slowly climb through five different ecological zones as they journey to adulthood.
+In each zone, they come to understand the world in different ways.

-Weekly Transitions lessons are held, with a particular emphasis on literacy and public speaking - the skill sets necessary for academic, personal, and social engagement and learning.
+Weekly lessons are held, with a particular emphasis on literacy and public speaking - the skill sets necessary for academic, personal, and social engagement and learning.
 Completing the Transitions programme ensures that our students are best prepared for the years ahead.